 The Most Popular Beach on the East Coast

-Along the South Shore of Long Island, and less than an hour from the USA's most populated City—New York City—is Jones Beach.
+Along the South Shore of Long Island, and less than an hour from the U.S.'s most populated City—New York City—is Jones Beach.
 It is the most visited beach on the East Coast, with approximately six to eight million visitors annually.

 Best Beaches for Surfing and People Watching in California

 Hawaii may have invented surfing, but California helped popularize it thanks to the Beach Boys and Jan and Dean during the 1960s.
 Some of the most popular beaches for surfing in California are Huntington Beach, which hosts the annual U.S. Open of Surfing, and Half Moon Bay, where the Mavericks surfing competition takes place in the winter.
-For those who wish to sunbathe, stroll, or people-watch, California has those beaches, too.
-Read more about the best California beaches for all types of activities.
+For those who wish to sunbathe, stroll or people-watch, California has those beaches, too.